Skip to Content

 Other Notable Emerald State Mentions

-You could find emeralds in Maine in Sagadahoc County at Topsham for an extended period.
+For an extended period, you could find emeralds in Maine in Sagadahoc County at Topsham.
 Sadly, this is no longer the case, but the area is still worth checking out.

 In Montana, you might find emeralds in Mineral County, at the Coffee Pot Lode Occurrence, or in the general region since other emerald occurrences were reported.